NortekSupport/nucleus_driver/blueos_extension/README.md

 ### BlueOS

-BlueOS needs to be of version 1.1.0-beta18 or newer in order to support the adding of third party extensions.
+BlueOS needs to be of version 1.2.6 or newer in order to support the adding of third party extensions.

 ### ArduSub

-ArduSub needs to be of version 4.1.0 or newer for it to support the VISUAL_POSITION_DELTA packets used to send velocity data to the ROV.
+ArduSub needs to be of version 4.1.2 or newer for it to support the mavlink packets used to send data from the Nucleus.

+The current version of the extension is developed on ArduSub version 4.5.0 and it is recommended to use at least this version of ArduSub.

 ### Nucleus